-We synthesize oleate-functionalized CdSe, PbS, and Fe3O4 NCs by following procedures reported in the literature.20-22 A detailed description of these procedures and electron micrographs of the dispersed NCs are available in the Supporting Information (Figures S1-S3).
+We synthesize oleate-functionalized CdSe, PbS, and Fe3O4 NCs by following procedures reported in the literature. ^{20-22} A detailed description of these procedures and electron micrographs of the dispersed NCs are available in the Supporting Information (Figs. S1-S3).
 After washing, we redisperse the NCs in the desired hydrophobic solvent.
-The NC concentration is determined by using sizing curves reported in the literature for CdSe and $PbS^{21,23}$ and by measuring the dry mass for $Fe_3O_4$ .
-The continuous phase of the emulsion consists of a solution of sodium dodecyl sulfate (SDS) in Milli-Q water at a concentration of 6 mg/mL, unless otherwise stated.
-To prepare the emulsions, we add 8 mL of the aqueous surfactant solution to a 20 mL scintillation vial.
-Subsequently, we add 2 mL of a 5 mg/mL NC dispersion.
-After capping the vial, we thoroughly mix its contents using a vortex mixer for 30 s.
-The vial is then uncapped and, after the addition of a 1 in. stir bar, placed in a glycerol bath stabilized at the desired temperature $(20-80^{\circ}C)$ .
-The emulsion is left to dry in the fumehood while being stirred at 400 rpm.
-After drying for 12 h (overnight), we wash the resulting supercrystals twice by centrifuging at 3000g for 1 h, followed by redispersion in 6 mg/mL SDS in water to reach a supercrystal concentration of 5 mg/mL.
+The NC concentration is determined by using sizing curves reported in the literature for CdSe and PbS, ^{21,23} and by measuring the dry mass for Fe3O4.
+The continuous phase of the emulsion consists of a solution of sodium dodecyl sulfate (SDS) in Milli-Q[®] water at a concentration of 6mq/mL, unless otherwise stated.
+To prepare the emulsions, we add 8mL of the aqueous surfactant solution to a 20mL scintillation vial.
+Subsequently, we add 2mL of a 5mg/mL NC dispersion.
+After capping the vial, we thoroughly mix its contents using a vortex mixer for 30 seconds.
+The vial is then uncapped and, after adding a 1 inch stir bar, placed in a glycerol bath stabilized at the desired temperature $(20 - 80^{\circ}C)$.
+The emulsion is left to dry in the fumehood while stirring at 400rpm.
+After drying for 12 hours (overnight), we wash the resulting supercrystals twice by centrifuging at 3000g for 1 hour, followed by redispersion in 6mg/mL SDS in water to reach a supercrystal concentration of 5mg/mL.
 For TEM measurements, we remove the unbound surfactant by washing twice in deionized water.
-We then drop-cast 10 $\mu$ L of the supercrystal dispersion on a carbon-coated copper grid and dry the grid overnight at room temperature under vacuum (less than 0.1 Torr).
-Small-angle X-ray scattering (SAXS) patterns are recorded from a 2mm quartz capillary tube filled with a supercrystal dispersion at a concentration of 5 mg/mL in 6 mg/mL SDS in water.
-In situ drying experiments are performed by preparing the emulsion as described above but using a surfactant concentration of 24 mg/mL and using a peristaltic pump to flow the emulsion through a custom-made flow-cell.
+We then drop-cast 10 μ L of the supercrystal dispersion on a carbon-coated copper grid and dry the grid overnight at room temperature under vacuum (less than 0.1 torr).
+SAXS patterns are recorded from a 2mm quartz capillary tube filled with a supercrystal dispersion at a concentration of 5 mg/mL in 6mq/mL SDS in water.
+In-situ drying experiments are performed by preparing the emulsion as described above but using a surfactant concentration of 24mg/mL, and using a peristaltic pump to flow the emulsion through a custom-made flow-cell.